joheee/GcpBaseInfra/readme.md

 ### no credentials loaded (gcloud auth application-default login)
 - gcloud auth application-default login
 ### run terraform apply for more than 50 minutes and still not finished
-- specify the cluster location
+- specify the cluster location with var